mendix/docs/content/refguide/reference-set-selector.md

 ## Selectable Objects Properties

 The selectable objects are determined in the same way as in the reference selector.
-See the [selectable objects properties](reference-selector) of the reference selector for more information.
+See the [Selectable Objects Section](reference-selector#selectable-objects) section of *Reference Selector* for more information.
 Note that you cannot use a microflow in a reference set selector.

 ### XPath Constraint